ademant/Minerdream/minerdream/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 #Minerdream
 Original by
-[davieddoesminetest] A mod, that makes minig way more fun, and is a replacement for Xtraores, which I abandoned.
+[daviddoesminetest] A mod, that makes minig way more fun, and is a replacement for Xtraores, which I abandoned.

 A nice mod, I redesigned mostly by implement a complete new kind of configuration, making it easier to define new ores.
 And also to override existing ores with other tiles.